Syhen/DynamicSpider/README.md

 ## Usage

 Create a mongodb database named ``spider`` , create a collection named ``rules``.
-The rule format are just like this:  *(sure, you do not need to known must about the format.
+The rule format are just like this:  *(sure, you do not need to known much about the format.
 I will make an editor later.)*

 ```json
 {